Diet drinks may be as unhealthy as sugary ones

-People think diet sodas are healthier than fizzy drinks.
-A new study says diet sodas can be as bad for our heart as sugar-filled fizzy drinks.
-Researchers said people should avoid diet sodas and other artificially sweetened drinks because artificial sweeteners in diet drinks are not healthy.
-A heart specialist said the idea that artificial sweeteners are a substitute for sugar is "fake news".
-He added that sweeteners are linked to weight gain and diabetes.
+Many people drink diet sodas as part of their diet.
+They believe these drinks are healthier than fizzy drinks.
+However, according to a new study, "diet" versions of sugary drinks can be as bad for our heart as fizzy drinks that are loaded with sugar.
+The researchers who conducted the study said people should avoid diet sodas and other artificially sweetened beverages if they want to look after their health.
+They said the artificial sweeteners in diet drinks are not healthy.
+Dr Guy Mintz, a heart specialist, said: "The belief that artificial sweeteners are a safe substitute for sugar is fake news."
+He added: "Artificial sweeteners have been associated with weight gain, insulin resistance, and diabetes."

-The research is in a cardiology journal.
-It looked at data from 100,000 people.
-The people recorded their diet, activity level, and health status.
-The researchers said artificially sweetened drinks led to a higher risk of heart disease.
-They added: "Water, water, and more water should be the [drink] of choice.
-Given childhood obesity, no sweetened or artificially sweetened beverage should be...in children's diets."
+The research is published in the Journal of the American College of Cardiology.
+Researchers looked at health data from over 100,000 people in France.
+Participants in the study recorded their diet, activity level, and health status every six months.
+The researchers said: "Higher intakes of...artificially sweetened beverages were associated with a higher risk of cardiovascular disease, suggesting that artificially sweetened beverages might not be a healthy substitute for sugary drinks."
+They added: "Water, water, and more water should be the beverage of choice.
+Given childhood obesity, no sweetened or artificially sweetened beverage should be a staple in children's diets."